-This makeup look can easily be re-created by using ILIA's Multi-Stick in I Put a Spell on You ($34).
-Apply the stick directly on eyes and cheeks, following up with using your finger or soft brush to blend.
-Add the same product to lips by lightly blotting with your finger.
+This makeup look can easily be re-created by using the above multipurpose stick from Ilia.
+Apply the product directly on eyes and cheeks, following up with your finger or a soft brush to blend.
+Add the same product to your lips by lightly blotting with your finger.
 Need more definition?
 Apply black eyeliner to the top lash line and a few coats of your favorite mascara.

 Intensifying peach tones on the eyes and pairing them with a dramatic winged eyeliner is a sure-fire way to make a statement and can be fun when wanting to go more bold with your color choices.

-With brighter peach tones on the eyes and more muted on the cheeks and lips, this makeup look is ideal when you want to draw a little more attention to your perfectly applied makeup by making a statement.
-MAC Single Eyeshadow in Suspiciously Sweet ($17), applied all over the eyelids and into the crease will do the trick.
+With brighter peach on the eyes and more muted tones on the cheeks and lips, this makeup look is ideal when you want to draw a little more attention to your perfectly applied makeup by making a statement.
+MAC's Single Eyeshadow in Suspiciously Sweet, applied all over the eyelids and into the crease, will do the trick.

 If you need a little more practice applying winged eyeliner, try using this Vamp Stamp Winged Eyeliner Stamp ($32), instead of a traditional liquid liner.
 The stamp helps you create the perfect wing every time and you'll be a pro in no time at all.